-- King Cobra has one of the largest movie snakes, but the monster star of King Cobra is actually a genetically engineered hybrid of a king cobra and an eastern diamondback rattlesnake — two species that are nowhere near 30 feet long in real life.
+- King Cobra‘s monster star is a 30-foot genetically engineered hybrid of a king cobra and an eastern diamondback rattlesnake — two species that are nowhere near 30 feet long in real life.

-Buckle in to learn about the ten largest movie snakes and the real-life snakes they’re based on!
+Buckle in to learn about the five largest movie snakes and the real-life snakes they’re based on.

 5. King Cobra (1999)

-One of the lesser-known but still interesting movies about giant killer snakes, is the film King Cobra.
-King cobra has one of the largest movie snakes, but it’s not just any snake.
-The monster star of King Cobra is actually a genetically engineered hybrid of a king cobra and an eastern diamondback rattlesnake.
-This monster snake (of course) goes on a killing rampage, using all of its 30 feet to hunt down the cast of the film.
+One of the lesser-known but still interesting movies about giant killer snakes is the film King Cobra.
+King Cobra has one of the largest snakes in cinema, but it’s not just any snake.
+The star is actually a genetically engineered hybrid of a king cobra and an eastern diamondback rattlesnake.
+This monster snake (of course) goes on a killing rampage, using all of its 30 feet to hunt down the film’s characters.

 The monster snake in King Cobra is a combination of the king cobra (Ophiophagus hannah) and the eastern diamondback rattlesnake (Crotalus adamanteus).
 King cobras are the longest venomous snakes in the world, they can grow up to 19 feet long.
 Eastern diamondback rattlesnakes are the largest species of rattlesnake and may grow up to 8 feet long.

-King cobras are highly venomous; they’re native to south and Southeast Asia.
+King cobras are native to south and Southeast Asia and highly venomous.
 They can flatten their neck ribs to form the famous cobra hood like all cobras.
-King cobras eat mostly other snakes but will also eat lizards and rodents.
+King cobras mostly eat other snakes but will also consume lizards and rodents.

-Eastern diamondback rattlesnakes are also highly venomous; they’re native to North America.
+Eastern diamondback rattlesnakes are native to North America and also highly venomous.
 Like all rattlesnakes, diamondbacks feast on rodents, birds, lizards, and occasionally smaller snakes.
 They’re known for their distinctive rattle, as well as for their unique diamond pattern.

 4. Anaconda (1997)